Corn and Pickles in the same bite…….who knew??

 Ingredients:

-- ⅓ cup diced dill pickles (see note below)
+- ½ cup diced dill pickles drain and then small dice

 Instructions